 The use of a custom-based atlas to parcellate the brain in the original study also created challenges.
 Future reproducibility studies would benefit from comprehensive descriptions of the methods used to create such custom data, access to the code to create the data, and sharing of the data itself through platforms such as Zenodo, the Open-Science Framework, Figshare, or NeuroVault~\cite{gorgolewski_neurovaultorg_2015}.
 Such platforms could also be used for sharing derived data, for instance whole-brain fALFF and ReHo maps.
 However, Data Usage Agreements often requires that derived data have to be shared under the same conditions.
 We emphasize again the need for specific platforms in public databases to host data associated with a published manuscript, including cohort descriptions and derived imaging data.

 The authors of~\cite{nguyen_predicting_2021} shared code used in the original study, in particular for feature computation (fALFF and ReHo after pre-processing and clinical/demographic features search in PPMI study files) and machine-learning models training.
 The availability of this code was extremely useful for our reproducibility study, and we warmly acknowledge the authors for taking the time to share reusable code with their analysis.
-Despite the availability of the code, we still faced some difficulties to reproduce the results presented in the original study, due to discrepancies between the methods reported in the paper and the code shared, especially for the imaging feature computation, the cross-validation procedure and the results reports.
+Despite the availability of the code, we still faced some difficulties to reproduce the workflow presented in the original study, due to discrepancies between the methods reported in the paper and the code shared, especially for the imaging feature computation, the cross-validation procedure and the results reports.
 For instance, we were not able to retrieve the Z-scoring of whole-brain fALFF and ReHo maps mentioned in the paper.
 This discrepancy was likely due to the update of the C-PAC pipeline used by the authors for pre-processing, in which the documentation still mentioned the possibility to output Z-scored maps even if this option was not implemented anymore in the pipeline.